What we do

 Our work is funded by fees set by DCMS and paid by the organisations and individuals we license, and, in respect of National Lottery functions, by a grant from the National Lottery Distribution Fund.

 We permit gambling, in so far as we think it is reasonably consistent with the licensing objectives:

 - preventing gambling from being a source of crime or disorder, being associated with crime or disorder, or being used to support crime

 - ensuring that gambling is conducted in a fair and open way

 - protecting children and other vulnerable persons from being harmed or exploited by gambling.

 In respect of the National Lottery, our objectives are to ensure that:

-- every lottery that forms part of the National Lottery is run with all due propriety
+- Ensuring the National Lottery is run with propriety

-- subject to the above two duties, to do our best to make sure that the proceeds of the National Lottery are as great as possible.
+- (Subject to those two duties) doing our best to ensure the proceeds from the National Lottery are as great as possible

 How we meet our objectives